 Information for Sports Clubs

-- prevent the detrimental effect of other people’s smoking on the health of people in indoor workplaces and licensed premises
+- prevent the detrimental effect of other people’s smoking and vaping on the health of people in indoor workplaces and licensed premises.

-- reduce the social approval of tobacco use, particularly among young people.
+- reduce the social approval of tobacco use and vaping, particularly among young people.

 What will this mean for sports clubs?

-All internal areas of sports clubs are required to be permanently smokefree, 24 hours a day, seven days a week, if they are a workplace or a licensed premise, as defined by the Act.
-The legal responsibility for managing this rest with the club.
+All internal areas of sports clubs are required to be permanently smokefree and vapefree, 24 hours a day, seven days a week, if they are a workplace or a licensed premise, as defined by the Act.
+The legal responsibility for managing this rests with the club.

 What is a workplace?